dustinpfister/blog_posts/_posts/lodash_flatten.md

 ## 1 - what to know

-This is a post on the \_.flatten method in lodash, than ca be used to flatten nested arrays down into a single array.
+This is a post on the \_.flatten method in lodash, than can be used to flatten nested arrays down into a single array.
+The flatten method is one of the many [array methods](/2019/02/14/lodash_array/) in lodash.
 I will not be getting into lodash, arrays, and javaScript in general in depth, and assume that you have at least some background with javaScript and using lodash in a project.

 ## 2 - Basic example of \_.flatten, and \_.chunk